Discovering new robust local search algorithms with neuro-evolution: Computational experiments

 To perform a fair comparison between the different strategies, we compute an average estimated score $\bar{F}$ on the same 100 test instances.
 For each instance, we use the same starting point to compute the trajectory produced by each LS strategy.\footnote{For this evaluation test, we only perform one restart per instance, to avoid any dependency between the different executions that might take place on the same instance.
 It allows us to obtain a distribution of 100 independently and identically distributed scores for each strategy and each NK configuration.}

 In Table \ref{tab:test}, the best average result obtained among the mentioned methods for each configuration $(N,K)$ of test instances is highlighted in bold.

-Results underlined indicate significant better results obtained by a Neuro-LS strategy on average compared to all the baseline strategies (p-value below 0.001), measured with a Student t-test without assuming equal variance.\footnote{The normality condition required for this test was first confirmed using a Shapiro statistical test on the empirical distributions of 100 iid scores obtained by each strategy.}
+Results underlined indicate significant better results obtained by a Neuro-LS strategy on average compared to all the baseline strategies (p-value below 0.001), measured with a one-tailed Student t-test without assuming equal variance and with a Bonferroni correction to correct the significance threshold for multiple comparisons.\footnote{The normality condition required for this test was first confirmed using a Shapiro statistical test on the empirical distributions of 100 iid scores obtained by each strategy.}

-Table \ref{tab:test} shows that all the Neuro-LS variants always obtains better results than the baseline algorithms for all the configurations of NK landscape, but the difference in score is only really significant when $K=4$ and $K=8$ for all values of $N$.
+Table \ref{tab:test} shows that all the Neuro-LS variants always obtains equal or better results than the baseline algorithms for all the configurations of NK landscape, but the difference in score is only really significant when $K=4$ and $K=8$ for all values of $N$.
 It means that our learned Neuro-LS strategies become more effective than other methods when the landscape is more rugged.

 This score improvement compared to the other baseline methods, obtained with the same budget of $H=2\times N$ iterations performed on each instance, can be attributed to a more efficient exploration of the search space as $K$ increases (as seen in Section \ref{sec:emerging}).